Humbugs/Humbugs.github.io/_products/werthers-originals.md

 height:
 depth:
 weight:
-meta_description: Werthers Originals only £1.29/100g.
+meta_description: 'Werthers Originals only Ãº1.29/100g.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Butter, Wrapped]
 flavour: [Cream]